Georges B. Post's buildings in Albert Levy's photographs in the Halic Collection

 George Post was a great architect, some of his works, its best buildings was photographed by Albert Levy conserving these photos at the Art Institute of Chicago in Halic Collection.

-"architecture albums", photographing the work of the best American architects late nineteenth especially those who developed their work in New Yorik, Boston, and Chicago.
+Albert Levy was a famous French architect who photographed especially for architects making "architecture albums", photographing the work of the best American architects late nineteenth especially those who developed their work in New Yorik, Boston, and Chicago.

 Here I present the photos of George Post made by A. Levy preserves in the Halic Collection .Halic holds more photographs of Post's buildings made by other photographers